 I can understand that, but I promise you doing nothing is a disaster waiting to happen.
 With support and encouragement, you truly can turn your life around.

 Naomi and her husband Ricky, aka Skint Dad, are living proof of that.
-“Having been in crippling debt, we had teach ourselves how to manage a very tight budget.
+"Having been in crippling debt, we had to teach ourselves how to manage a very tight budget.
 We are very careful now to save and control our spending, but we’re putting a lot of money towards investing in our children.
-We want to make sure they have good experiences, so that they can live a fulfilled debt free life when they’re older.”
+We want to make sure they have good experiences so that they can live a fulfilled debt-free life when they’re older."